bsmith89/StrainFacts-manuscript/doc/submission.md

 metagenotype horizontal coverage is in Supplementary [@Fig:scg-supp].
-**(B)** A non-metric multidimensional scaling ordination of 68 SCGs and inferred genotypes for one species, _S. thermophilus_, with notably high strain diversity in one focal sample.
+**(B)** A non-metric multidimensional scaling ordination of 68 SCGs and inferred genotypes for one species, _S. thermophilus_, with notably high strain diversity in one of the two focal samples.
 Circles represent SCGs, are colored by their assignment to one of four identified clusters, and larger markers indicate greater horizontal coverage.
 Triangles represent StrainFacts genotypes inferred to be at greater than 1% relative abundance, and larger markers reflect a higher inferred relative abundance.
-The red cross represents the consensus metagenotype of that focal sample.
+The red cross represents the consensus metagenotype of the focal sample.
 ](fig/scg_comparison_figure.dpi200.png){#fig:scg}

 Of the 75 species represented in our SCG dataset, one stood out for having